-With the launch of DUET, Pulsar Process Measurement has taken ultrasonic level measurement accuracy to a new level.
+With the DUET, Pulsar Measurement has taken ultrasonic level measurement accuracy to a new level.
 With the advent of DUET, the effect of temperature has been removed.
 DUET produces synchronous pulses from transducers a known distance apart.
 The returning echoes from the transducers are measured, and the fixed distance between the two is used to dynamically calibrate the measurement to remove the temperature effect.
 For the first time, genuine "millimetre accuracy" is available in the real world, in a real application.

-- For optimum performance, the DUET should be installed a minimum of 12" (300mm) from the side wall and as close as is reasonably possible, but, no closer than 12 inches (300mm), from the liquid surface, when the channel is full (Maximum head). - The DUET should be installed such that the bottom transducer is at least 300mm (12") above the maximum head.
+- For optimum performance, the DUET should be installed a minimum of 300mm (12") from the side wall and as close as is reasonably possible, but no closer than 300mm (12"), from the liquid surface, when the channel is full (maximum head). - The DUET should be installed such that the bottom transducer is at least 300mm (12") above the maximum head.

-- The DUET can measure up to 2m (6.56") from the DUET's lower transducer face. - For MCERT the maximum accuracy will be achieved when the distance from the DUET's lower transducers face to the target is within 1.5metres (4.9'). - Ensure the DUET is installed upright and level, perpendicular to the target surface and is fixed securely. - The 'U' bolts can be fixed horizontally or vertically in the fixing plate dependant on the beam it is being attached to.
+- The DUET can measure up to 2m (6.56 ft) from the DUET's lower transducer face. - For MCERT the maximum accuracy will be achieved when the distance from the DUET's lower transducers face to the target is within 1.5m (4.9 ft). - Ensure the DUET is installed upright and level, perpendicular to the target surface and is fixed securely. - The 'U' bolts can be fixed horizontally or vertically in the fixing plate dependent on the beam it is being attached to.